devnationworld/resources/README.md

 [Top 5 computer vision trends that will rule 2021.](https://www.analyticsinsight.net/top-5-computer-vision-trends-that-will-rule-2021) Computer vision software is changing companies and making the lives of shoppers simpler as well as additionally fascinating.
 As a field, computer vision has got a lot of exposure and a good amount of investment.
 The North American market for computer vision programming has had a total investment of $120 million, while the Chinese market flooded to $3.9 billion.
 [ANALYTICSINSIGHTS]

 ## Fun
+[Is it Pokémon or Big Data?](https://pixelastic.github.io/pokemonorbigdata) A fun little microsite where you have to guess whether it’s a Big Data project or a Pokémon.
+Enjoy and let us know your score!
+[PIXELASTIC]

+[Debugging with choose-your-own-adventure-style puzzles.](https://jvns.ca/blog/2021/04/16/notes-on-debugging-puzzles/) Julia Evans has started building some choose-your-own-adventure-style puzzles about debugging networking problems.
+She's created two so far "The Case of the Connection Timeout" and "The Case of the Slow Website".
+Check them out!
+[JVNS]

 [Can you beat 1024 bytes of JavaScript at Chess?](https://www.vice.com/en/article/n7vpnw/can-you-beat-1024-bytes-of-javascript-at-chess) A chess program that will baffle and destroy all but the most competent players.
 And all while a digitized Beth Harmon stares you down.
 [VICE]